DanielCoronelPV/co-watercraft/README.md

 ---

 ## 📌 Description
-This is my personal portfolio, designed and developed with **Angular** to highlight my projects and professional profile.
+This is a web application designed and developed to serve as a digital showcase for the company services and products.
-The main goals of this project were to:
+The primary goals of this project were to:
-- Practice and deepen my knowledge of **Angular** and **TypeScript**
+- Clearly and attractively present a catalog of services and products.
-- Apply concepts of **component-based architecture** and **responsive design**
+- Implement a fully responsive design to ensure an optimal user experience on any device.
-- Build a professional space to showcase the services and products available, with various ways to contact them
+- Integrate multiple and accessible contact options to facilitate direct and effective communication with potential clients.

 ---